Xuan-1998/LPSim/README.md

 ## Acknowledgments

 This repository and code have been developed and maintained by Xuan Jiang, Xin Peng, Johan Agerup, Emin Burak Onat, and Raja Sengupta.
-This work heavily derives from Pavan Yedavalli's [Microsimulation analysis for network traffic assignment project](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=HRLwH5oAAAAJ&citation_for_view=HRLwH5oAAAAJ:2osOgNQ5qMEC).
+This work is based from Pavan Yedavalli's [Microsimulation analysis for network traffic assignment project](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=HRLwH5oAAAAJ&citation_for_view=HRLwH5oAAAAJ:2osOgNQ5qMEC).

 Thank you!